Magnolia 5.5 reached end of life on November 15, 2019. This branch is no longer supported, see End-of-life policy.

 Provides information about the device.
 All attributes are initially set to defined defaults

-In order to serve content to the device in an appropriate format, a
+In order to serve content to the device in an appropriate format, a channel is resolved next.
+The

 is registered in the Configuration app